Zenulous/luis-test-framework/README.md

 2. Download and move `frames.json` into `/luismodel/data/frames`

 3. Browse into `/luismodel`
 4. In the LUIS portal in your created app, `Import version`, then select the `templateLuisModel.json` file in `/luismodel/deployment`.
-Ensure the new version is active.
+Ensure the new version is active and that it is named `1.0`.
 You can delete the default version which is unused.
 5. Create `.env` in the `/luismodel` folder and fill this in according to `.env.example`.
 The app ID should be visible in the URL when browsing through the app in the LUIS portal.
 The subscription key can be found in `Manage > Application Settings > Azure Resources`.
 Ideally you should use an authoring key for this.
 6. Run `npm install`
 7. Run `npm run buildmodel`.
 This can take a while.
 You should see warnings about unimplemented dialogue acts: this is as intended.
 The app will be published in staging automatically.
 Once this program exits, you're ready to use the framework.
+Note: this may take a while to finish.

 # Framework Usage